 Supporting the Paediatric Oncology Unit

-The Paediatric Oncology Unit is based in the modern facilities of the Children’s Hospital of Wales which opened in 2005.
-It is situated on the Sky ward with the outpatients department on the Space ward.
-The costs of running an oncology unit are high so there are often areas where NHS budgets are not available to fund.
+The Paediatric Oncology Unit is based in the modern facilities of the Children’s Hospital for Wales which opened in 2005.
+It is situated on Sky ward with the outpatients department on Space ward.
+The costs of running an oncology unit are high so there are often areas which NHS budgets are not available to fund.

 LATCH funds the purchase of medical equipment and a range of clinical projects aimed at making the lives of children more comfortable on the wards and ensuring they are getting the best clinical support when they are at home and in the community.

 - LATCH has recently funded a new Optia Apheresis machine to harvest stem cells from children.

 - LATCH has funded new cardiac monitors for the ward and syringe drivers for use in the community